 A new selection of contributions from WIAS members

 The first film below has kindly been supplied by Derek Billings.
 It features a family from the USA enjoying crossing the Atlantic by ocean liner and arriving in the UK at Southampton.
 The family then travel on via the GWR to Leamington Spa reaching their eventual destination, a house in Radford Semele.
-The precise year of the visit is uncertain but from the identity of the ship they arrive on it has to be between 1921 when it was re-named and 1938 when it was sent for scrapping.
-A guesstimate would be the early 1930’s?
+The precise year of the visit has now been indentified as 1934, (see below).
 The film is a delight in that we see steam ships, steam locomotives, views of Leamington Spa, Radford Semele, Warwick Town, Warwick Castle, London, Worcestershire and much more.
 Sit back and enjoy a time gone by!
 (It’s a silent fim!).

 Update from Derek Billings who provided the film with more detail – A DVD Bill Gibbons of Leamington Spa gave me before he died.
-Molly French was at school with Bill and this is a film about her relatives from America who came over from the States in 1934 on the liner “Berengaria” On the way up Southampton water you see a sailing ship, a warship with three funnels, a yacht, and a submarine, steam tugs and men in a rowing boat handling the mooring ropes.
+Molly French was at school with Bill and this is a film about her relatives from America who came over from the States in 1934 on the liner “Berengaria.”
+On the way up Southampton water you see a sailing ship, a warship with three funnels, a yacht, a submarine, steam tugs and men in a rowing boat handling the mooring ropes.
 On to Leamington by train for a visit to Radford Semele for a holiday.
-On the railway journey you pass I think through Harbury cutting?
+On the railway journey you pass, I think, through Harbury cutting?
 The house at Radford was called Waresley and is still there.
-Molly`s uncle Stan lived there and it is his Brother and his family who visits from America.
-You see scenes at Radford Semele, the post office which is next to the house.
+Molly`s Uncle Stan lived there and it is his brother and his family who visits from America.
+You see scenes at Radford Semele and the post office which is next to the house.
 The family and children playing in the front garden.
 Molly French is the tallest girl.
 Her father was the post master at Leamington post office.
 That is all I know as sadly Bill Gibbons died shortly afterwards.
 In the film you will see;

 - A car on an empty main road, a Midland Red bus passes, a SOS Q type.

-- Next a trip to London hauled by a King class loco, 6014 “King Henry VII” With good view of Leamington station with the iron foot bridge that spanned the railway from the Myton Road to Avenue Road, removed in 1939.
+- Next a trip to London, hauled by a King class loco, 6014 “King Henry VII,” there is a good view of Leamington station with the iron foot bridge that spanned the railway from the Myton Road to Avenue Road, removed in 1939.
 Leamington Parish Church can be seen, and in time you pass through High Wycombe.
 Arriving at Paddington Station.
-London street scenes, Trolley Buses, Bank of England, Marble Arch, Horse Guards, Trafalgar Square, Eros, St Pauls, Daily Express Art Deco building, Ludgate Hill railway bridge, Houses of Parliament, Big Ben covered scaffolding again !
+London street scenes, Trolley Buses, Bank of England, Marble Arch, Horse Guards, Trafalgar Square, Eros, St Pauls, Daily Express Art Deco building, Ludgate Hill railway bridge, Houses of Parliament, Big Ben covered scaffolding again!
 Buckingham Palace Guards on duty.

-- The final scenes are of the brother going by train from Leamington Station, (you get a glimpse of Castle class locomotive No 505 ?), to Southampton and returning to America aboard the liner Majestic, you see the brother from Radford waving goodbye from the quay, view of the largest floating dock in the world at that time, tugs assisting the liner out of Southampton.
-On the way up Southampton water you see the Forts, scenes at sea , and nearing New York a view of The Statue Of Liberty.
+- The final scenes are of the brother going by train from Leamington Station, (you get a glimpse of Castle class locomotive No 505?), to Southampton and returning to America aboard the liner Majestic, You see the brother from Radford Semele waving goodbye from the quay, view of the largest floating dock in the world at that time, tugs assisting the liner out of Southampton.
+On the way up Southampton water you see the Forts, scenes at sea, and nearing New York a view of The Statue Of Liberty.
 On entering New York views of the New York skyline, Empire State building and lots of interesting ships and finally arriving home by car.
 Location not known.

 Notes on the Liners.